-The Federal Election Commission (FEC) will need to regulate the use of social media for the 2012 election cycle.
+The Federal Election Commission (FEC) may need to regulate the use of social media for the 2012 election cycle.
 As I have repeated time and time again, I am not in favor of the government regulating every nook and cranny of our existance.
 However, this is not 1999 and we are no longer in the Internet Age.
 We are in the Social Media Age.

 The Internet Age was about emailing and surfing the web.
 The Social Media Age is about conversation, engagement, and user generated content.
 Think Facebook, MySpace, Twitter,YouTube, and Foursquare for starters.